alexis-martel/Open-Crossword/README.md

 ### About

 The OpenCrossword Project first started on the evening of July 9, 2022, while I was bored at my grandma's house.
-Its goal now is to become the standard crossword editing program and file format.
+It was born out of an obsession over crossword puzzles and a critical viewpoint towards the current state of cruciverbalist software.